D3S wearable RIID: easy to pick up and use

 Training first responders to use the D3S wearable RIID gamma-neutron radiation detector.

-The real test for the D3S was not how would it perform under pressure (that has already been proven) but how easily and quickly a first responder who has never used our radiation detection device get to grips with it.
+The real test for the D3S was not how would it perform under pressure (that has already been proven) but to prove how easily and quickly a first responder who has never used our radiation detection device get to grips with it.

 We only had less than 15 minutes to show the team taking part how to use the D3S detector and the phone app, we then watched over them as they practised for another five.